Burwin/JsonCryption.Newtonsoft/README.md

 ```

 ### Special Stuff
 The feature set is significantly different between the different JSON serializers due to differences in their customizable APIs.
-As of this writing, `Utf8Json` and `Newtonsoft.Json` generally offer a much wider array of features than `System.Text.Json`. `Utf8Json` is also blazing fast, which is why it's preferred.
+As of this writing, `Newtonsoft.Json` generally offers a much wider array of features than `System.Text.Json`.

 #### Fields
-Currently, only `Utf8Json` and `Newtonsoft.Json` support serializing and encrypting fields:
+Currently, only `Newtonsoft.Json` supports serializing and encrypting fields:
 ```
 class FieldFoo
 {